5 Best Open-Source Video Editors in 2023

 Who It’s For

-Kdenlive is a free, open-source video editor designed for users seeking professional-grade video editing solutions on Windows, Mac, and Linux platforms.
+Kdenlive is a free, open source video editor designed for users with professional-grade ideas on how to edit video on Windows, Mac, and Linux platforms.
 The software offers many advanced tools, making it an excellent choice for complex projects.

 Why We Picked It